ogra/effetune/README.md

    - Press ESC to clear the search
 2. Drag effects from the list to the Effect Pipeline area
 3. Effects are processed in order from top to bottom
-4. Use the handle (⋮) to reorder effects by dragging
+4. Drag the handle (⋮) or click the ▲▼ buttons to reorder the effects
 5. Click an effect's name to expand/collapse its settings
+   - Shift+click to collapse/expand all effects except for the Analyzer category
 6. Use the ON button to bypass individual effects
 7. Click the ? button to open its detailed documentation in a new tab
 8. Remove effects using the trash can icon